 The Art of Persuasion

-It is important, too, to read and remember expert advice on effective persuasion - advice more often directed at sales teams, but relevant nonetheless.
-There is lots of advice available in bookstores and elsewhere.
+It is well worth reading and remembering expert advice on effective persuasion - advice more often directed at sales teams, but very relevant nonetheless.
+There is lots of material available in bookstores and elsewhere.
 None of this advice is at all modern, of course.
 Aristotle argued an audience will more likely accept propositions put forward by a credible speaker.
 To appear credible, he said a speaker must display (i) practical intelligence, (ii) a virtuous character, and (iii) goodwill.

 And almost all modern writers repeat Blaise Pascal's advice, written in the 1600s.
 In short, before disagreeing with someone, you should first point out the ways in which they are right before helping them discover a counter-point of their own accord and so persuading them to change their mind:

 "When we wish to correct with advantage, and to show another that he errs, we must notice from what side he views the matter, for on that side it is usually true, and admit that truth to him, but reveal to him the side on which it is false.
 He is satisfied with that, for he sees that he was not mistaken, and that he only failed to see all sides. ...
 People are generally better persuaded by the reasons which they have themselves discovered than by those which have come into the mind of others."

 Experienced policy advisers do this almost without thinking.
 They adopt their bosses' aims as their own, whilst gently - and a little later - suggesting that there might be better ways of reaching the desired objective.